Vazelisk/HWs/HW2/readme.md

 Your access is invalid.
 The diagram shows us a sharp increase in sales.
 He spoke with a grave tone which sounded weird.
-We sent four delegates to the conference".
+We sent four delegates to the conference.*